LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 ## Motivation

-RPC is rather complicated and huge for implementation.
+SDL RPC Service (using MOBILE_API) is rather complicated and huge for support.
 Also it add a lot of additional requirenments both for OEM provider and mobile developer.

 OEM provider may need some custom communication with mobile applicaiton and using RPC is to complicated and overweighted.